Rossby wave: Oceanic waves

 Oceanic Rossby waves are large-scale waves within an ocean basin.
 They have a low amplitude, in the order of centimetres (at the surface) to metres (at the thermocline), compared with atmospheric Rossby waves which are in the order of hundreds of kilometres.
 They may take months to cross an ocean basin.
 They gain momentum from wind stress at the ocean surface layer and are thought to communicate climatic changes due to variability in forcing, due to both the wind and buoyancy.
+Off-equatorial Rossby waves are believed to propagate through eastward-propagating Kelvin waves that upwell against Eastern Boundary Currents, while equatorial Kelvin waves are believed to derive some of their energy from the reflection of Rossby waves against Western Boundary Currents.

 Both barotropic and baroclinic waves cause variations of the sea surface height, although the length of the waves made them difficult to detect until the advent of satellite altimetry.
 Satellite observations have confirmed the existence of oceanic Rossby waves.

 Baroclinic waves also generate significant displacements of the oceanic thermocline, often of tens of meters.
 Satellite observations have revealed the stately progression of Rossby waves across all the ocean basins, particularly at low- and mid-latitudes.
-These waves can take months or even years to cross a basin like the Pacific.
+Due to the beta effect, transit times of Rossby waves increase with latitude.
+In a basin like the Pacific, waves travelling at the equator may take months, while closer to the poles transit may take decades.

 Rossby waves have been suggested as an important mechanism to account for the heating of the ocean on Europa, a moon of Jupiter.